Foreword and Introductions

 Apsuboard X1 strikes a good middle point of stability and maneuverability.

 The generic truck is not too tight, but at the same time is not too turn-y, so speed wobble wasn’t a big issue with X1.
 The deck has enough flex to be comfortable and ease vibration but not too much to bounce you off the deck.

-Even with the generic 90mm 80A wheel that X1 is using, the board handle vibration better than any hub driven board could.
+Even with the generic 90mm 80A wheel that X1 is using, the board handles vibration better than any hub driven board could.

-The use of a flexible deck further improve on the experience.
+The use of a flexible deck further improves the experience.

 So, the TL;DR version of this review:

 The new Hobbywing of the Apsuboard X1 is a great deal for its price.
 At $449, there is simply no belt-driven longboard that competes with its value and riding experience.

 Yes, the brake is tame, but there will be as many people who love it that way as those who see it as a deal-breaker.